stanleylai/SevenStarredBlade/README.md

 =================

 2D Platformer built in Unity.
 Developed as part of IAT410 Advanced Game Design with the School of Interactive Art + Technology at Simon Fraser University.

-No art assets and propietary libraries included, only written code and project files.
+No art assets and propietary libraries included, only game logic code and level files.
 Please contact me for a playable demo.

 Collaboration with: